 Next up is Power Supply.
 You will need a suitable power supply to power your VR ready PC.
 Power Supplies are available in a wide range of wattages, it will be important to select one that will properly power your PC.
 You can use PCPartPicker to keep track of all the hardware components that you have selected for your virtual reality compatible PC.
 The tool will help you estimate what wattage of Power supply you will need.

-If you are going for the bare minimum PC build, Corsair’s 500-watt CX500M power supply is a great choice.
-The massive 12,000-watt SeaSonic power supply will be better suited for future proof VR compatible PCs.
+If you are going for the bare minimum PC build, Corsair CX series550watt power supply is a great choice.
+The massive 12,000-watt SeaSonic power supply will be better suited for future-proof VR-compatible PCs.
 This amount of power is most definitely a bit over the top for most users, but it will give you the opportunity to use three huge graphics cards if future VR games wind up requiring them.

 It also provides an incredibly stable source of power for overclocking.
 Moreover, power supplies tend to outlive every other PC component, so a good power supply is an investment.